 Teachers of each unit will provide students with a description of the outcomes relevant to their particular study.
-Whether a student has achieved an outcome or not is based on the teacher's judgement of the student's performance on hurdle tasks, set coursework and School Assessed Coursework (SAC's) or School Assessed Tasks as outlined for each unit.
+Whether a student has achieved an outcome or not is based on the teacher's judgement of the student's performance on hurdle tasks, set coursework and School Assessed Coursework (SAC's), School Assessed Tasks, VM Assessment Tasks (VMAT) or VPC Folio Tasks as outlined for each unit.